 Enhanced pattern recognition:

-A persons ability to recognize significant imagery (usually faces) in almost any vague stimuli is greatly enhanced during a low level psychedelic experience.
+Enhanced pattern recognition can be defined as a person’s ability to recognize significant imagery (usually faces) in almost any vague stimuli.

-This effect can become extremely intense during a low level psychedelic experience.
-For example, every single leaf on a tree might look like many tiny green faces, scenery may look remarkably like people or objects, and clouds might appear to be easily recognizable as fantastical objects, without any visual changes actually taking place.
+This effect can become extremely intense.
+For example, every single leaf on a tree might look like many tiny green faces, scenery may look remarkably like people or objects, or clouds might appear to be easily recognizable as fantastical objects, all without any visual changes actually taking place.

 Distortions - The second category of visual effects found within a psychedelic experience is known as a distortion or a visual alteration.
 These can be generally described as changes in perception attributed to the external environment that are always obviously grounded in reality.
 These effects are manifested through 6 separate subcomponents.

-Visual drifting is by far the most common open-eye distortion, experienced during a typical psychedelic experience.
+Visual drifting is by far the most common open-eye distortion.
 It can be described as the experience of objects and scenery appearing to become progressively warped and morphed across the visual field.
-These alterations gradually increase as a person stares, but are completely non-permanent - meaning that they reset to normal levels once a person double takes on the distortion.
+These alterations gradually increase as a person stares, but are completely non-permanent, meaning that they reset to normal levels once a person double takes on the distortion.

 Morphing - This effect is completely disorganized and spontaneous in both its rhythm and its direction.
 It can be described as objects or scenery appearing to gradually change in their size, shape, configuration and general appearance in a limitless number of ways.

 Breathing - This effect makes objects or scenery appear to be steadily contracting inwards and expanding outwards in a consistent rhythm, as if the object or scenery was breathing in and out in a similar fashion to the lungs of a living organism.